 The security policy is all of the security rules that an organization (in the general sense of the word) follows.
 Therefore, it must be defined by the management of the organization in question because it affects all the system's users.

 In this respect, it is not the job of the IT administrators to define user access rights but rather that of their superiors.
-An IT administrator's role is to ensure that IT resources and the access rights to these resources are in line with the security policy defined by the organization.
+An IT administrator's role is to ensure that IT resources and access rights to these resources align with the organization's security policy.

 A company's IT security depends on employees (users) learning the rules through training and awareness-building sessions.
 However, security must go beyond employee knowledge and cover the following areas: